 18. Moussaka or Greek Lasagna

 Another Greek famous dish that was inspired by the Arabas is the Moussaka.
 It wasn’t until 1910 that the famous chef, Nikolas Tselementes, made this dish using a bechamel sauce on top.
 Bechamel is a French sauce that is made from butter, flour, and milk.
-If you want to prepare this hearty dish, then set aside a couple of hours and use the recipe below.
-Moussaka is considered a Greek specialty food.
+If you want to prepare this hearty Greece food dish, then set aside a couple of hours and use the recipe below.
+Moussaka is considered a Greek specialty food and quite difficult to make.

 Recipe >>> RecipeTinEats